-Albatros is a development system for industrial automation logics, with trajectory generators that can interpolate more axes, up to 128.
-With this software you can configure machine groups and subgroups, combining each of them to the inputs (analogue and digital sensors), outputs (analogue and digital actuators), motor sources (analogue and digital axes), but also logics, variables, arrays, matrixes, counters, timers, along with the specific work functions, conveyed in GPL, an object-oriented automation language created by Tpa thanks to our thirty years’ worth of experience.
+Albatros is a development system for industrial automation logics, with trajectory generators that can interpolate several axes, up to 128.
+With this software you can configure machine groups and subgroups, combining each of them to the inputs (analog and digital sensors), outputs (analog and digital actuators), motor sources (analog and digital axes), but also logics, variables, arrays, matrices, counters, timers, along with the specific work functions, conveyed in GPL, an object-oriented automation language created by Tpa and our thirty years’ worth of experience.

-The user interface and Help of this development system is available translated in ten languages: Italian, English, German, Chinese, French, Spanish, Czech, Russian, Dutch, and Polish.
-Albatros allows managing devices connected to different fieldbuses, it is also possible to have a mixed configuration of the various fieldbuses available in the application.
-The fieldbuses manageable by the suite are CANopen, EtherCAT, MECHATROLINK II and GreenBUS 4, i.e. Tpa’s proprietary bus.
-The development system Albatros can be installed on computer platforms equipped with Microsoft operating systems.
+The user interface and help is available translated in ten languages: Italian, English, German, Chinese, French, Spanish, Czech, Russian, Dutch, and Polish.
+Albatros allows you to manage devices connected to different fieldbuses; it is also possible to have a mixed configuration of the fieldbuses available in the application.
+The fieldbuses the suite can manage are CANopen, EtherCAT, MECHATROLINK-II and GreenBUS 4.0, i.e. Tpa’s proprietary bus.
+Albatros can be installed on computer platforms equipped with Microsoft operating systems.

 Our application has two goals:

-act as a runtime environment to display the hardware device status and view the graphical representations of the machine working (said representations are called “synoptics”).
-This peculiarity allows to change the logics at any given moment, even years after having developed the application, on any machine managed by Albatros, and to test them with all the integrated development tools.
+acting as a runtime environment to display the hardware device status and the graphical representation of the machine working (said representation is called “synoptics”).
+This peculiarity allows changing the logics at any given moment, even years after having developed the application, on any machine managed by Albatros, and testing them with all the integrated development tools.

 Albatros is an OLE Automation server: this means it allows third-part programs to get and edit the status of the logical and physical devices managed by the application.

 Albatros displays the tree of configured devices on several levels.
-The Plant level consists of several machines; at Machine level, you can select the several groups composing it.
-At Group level, you can select the different subgroups composing it.
+The plant level consists of several machines; at machine level you can select the different groups that form it; at group level you can select the different subgroups that form it.

 All of this makes reaching a device simple, which is essential to be able to efficiently automate plants consisting of thousands of sensors and actuators.
-Thanks to its multitasking (up to 512 parallel tasks), Albatros allows you to structure projects dedicating to each task a functional machine group.
-The system provides 512 PLCs exchanging data among them at the same speed as that of the microprocessors accessing the RAM memory.
+Thanks to multitasking (up to 512 parallel tasks), Albatros allows you to structure projects, dedicating a functional machine group to each task.
+The system provides 512 PLCs exchanging data at the same speed as that of the microprocessors accessing the RAM memory.

-Albatros allows describing with an editor the behavioural modes of each device group.
+Albatros allows you to describe with an editor the behavioural modes of each device group.
 Thanks to the parameter functions, by passing sensors and actuators as parameters, we can get an automation code that can be used again later and stored in libraries.
-With the debugger, Albatros allows for procedure testing even in absence of physical devices, following the step-by-step code, setting the breakpoint, displaying at each step the status of the devices and the content of the variables.
+The debugger allows for procedure testing even in absence of physical devices, following the step-by-step code, setting the breakpoint, displaying at each step the status of the devices and the content of the variables.
 This way, when we switch on the machines, we will be able to have 80% of the code already tested in simulation mode.

-Albatros’ diagnostics allows displaying the sensor status and how the status of actuators, axes, and logical devices (variables, flags, timers, etc.) is handled.
-As for axes, there is a calibration board with oscilloscope, convenient to calibrate the dynamic characteristics of the motors associated to the cinematic chains.
+Albatros’ diagnostics allows you to display the sensor status and manage the status of actuators, axes, and logical devices (variables, flags, timers, etc.).
+As for axes, there is a calibration board with oscilloscope, convenient to calibrate the dynamic characteristics of the motors associated to the kinematic chains.
 With Albatros you can generate synoptics.

-Albatros logs the cycle and system errors in an Xml file; this will make it possible to view the errors and make targeted searches or to group specific errors, so that the analysis is more efficient.
-The software includes a logic analyser able to track up to 16 channels; the maximum sampling frequency for all channels is 1 ms.
+Albatros logs the cycle and system errors in an XML file; this way, it will be possible to view the errors and make targeted searches or to group specific errors, so to have a more accurate analysis.
+The software includes a logic analyser that can track up to 16 channels; the maximum sampling frequency for all channels is 1 ms.

 Three types of algorithms are available to generate interpolation trajectories:

-the first type lets you carry out linear, circular, and helicoidal interpolations on any oriented plane in space;
+the first type lets you carry out linear, circular, and helical interpolations on any oriented plane in space;

 the third one, MULTILINEARE, lets you carry out linear interpolations on an imaginary curve abscissa, determined by the interpolation of a maximum of 16 axes.
 In this mode, you will be able to employ the maximum speed of the main axes on each single segment, and eventually slow it down, in order to consent the other interpolating axes to adhere to their own dynamics.